marcosotb/dbsd-dec-2022/README.md

 * You store training images, models and other resources needed for training.
 * You wish to quickly save trained models there so you can download at a later time.

-## Cell 2
+## Cell 2.
+Build Environment
-Build Environment.
-Downloads and installs required dependencies.
+* Downloads and installs required dependencies.
+* These dependencies date back to late 2022.
+* Diffusers itself will be installed from commit `fbdf0a17055ffa34679cb34d986fabc1296d0785`.
+* Scripts to convert to and from Stable Diffusion Original (ckpt/safetensors) and Diffusers are also downloaded.
+* File train_dreambooth.py will be modified upon download to remove references to `keep_fp32_wrapper=True` when function `accelerator.unwrap_model()` is used since it is not available in Accelerate 0.12.0